EuBIC/ReproducibleMSGuidelines/guidelines.md

 Description:
 Fields: Proteomics, ProteoGenomics

-Name: The mass spectra are provided in the HUPO-PSI standard file format mzML.
+Name: The mass spectra are provided in the HUPO-PSI standard file format mzML
 Category: Gold
 Description: [mzML](http://www.psidev.info/mzML) is a HUPO-PSI data format that store mass spectrometry data (e.g mass spectra, chromatograms) using controlled vocabulary terms. mzML, is a well tested open-source and XML-based format.
 Fields: Proteomics, ProteoGenomics, Metabolomics, Lipidomics

-Name: The identification information (PSMs / Petides / Proteins) are provided in the HUPO-PSI format mzIdentML or mzTab.
+Name: The identification information (PSMs / Petides / Proteins) are provided in the HUPO-PSI format mzIdentML or mzTab
 Category: Gold
 Description: This relates to the search results.
 As most proteomics search engines support [mzIdentML](http://www.psidev.info/mzidentml) and [mzTab](http://www.psidev.info/mztab), the files generated by the search engine should be uploaded to the same repository as the mass spectrometer's raw data.
 Fields: Proteomics, ProteoGenomics

-Name: The Quantitative information is made available in the HUPO-PSI standard file format mzTab.
+Name: The quantitative information is made available in the HUPO-PSI standard file format mzTab
 Category: Gold
 Description: [mzTab](http://www.psidev.info/mztab) is a HUPO-PSI standard file fomat that store proteomics and metabolomics identification and quantification results including: Peptide spectrum matches, Peptides, metabolites and proteins.
 Fields: Proteomics, ProteoGenomics, Metabolomics

-Name: Samples are annotated with metadata within the HUPO-PSI files (mzTab) or other standards for experimental design such as IsaTab.
+Name: Samples are annotated with metadata within the HUPO-PSI files (mzTab) or other standards for experimental design such as IsaTab
 Category: Gold
 Description:
 Fields: Proteomics, ProteoGenomics, Metabolomics, Lipidomics